Alabama Medicaid Income Limits

 The Aged, Blind, or Disabled (ABD) category has both income and asset limits.
 Alabama follows SSI-linked standards, which generally limit individual countable resources to $2,000 for a single person and $3,000 for a couple.
 Certain assets are excluded: the primary home, one vehicle used for transportation, household goods, life insurance with a face value under $1,500, and burial funds.

-For long-term care Medicaid (nursing facility or waiver), the income limit is 300% of the SSI Federal Benefit Rate — approximately $2,829 per month for an individual in 2025.
+For long-term care Medicaid (nursing facility or waiver), the income limit is 300% of the SSI Federal Benefit Rate — approximately $2,982 per month for an individual in 2026.
+Alabama is an income-cap state with no medically needy spend-down program, so an applicant over this limit must establish a Qualified Income Trust (Miller Trust) to qualify.
 Spousal impoverishment protections apply, allowing the community spouse to retain a protected share of the couple's income and resources.

 Children and pregnant women: where Alabama's limits are more generous